odea-project/qAlgorithms/report/discussion_tests.md

 Established fault detection methods utilise practices that fall under the broader category of signal-based data driven fault detection.

-# Performance criteria - Centroiding:
+# Performance Criteria - Centroiding:
 It should be noted that not all approaches to mass spectrometric data processing necesarily utilise centroiding of the raw spectra.
 For these cases, measures of process quality are unlikely to be comparable